Painter-Facts

 Floor fitters are constantly having to deal with strained working positions.
 Therefore, a number of new techniques and tools have been developed to take the strain off the body, particularly […]

-Facts on requirements for railings/screens
+Facts on scaffolding for roof work